 That scares me.

-That's that's changed my mind quite a bit.
+That's changed my mind quite a bit.

 Made a mistake.

-Now, if you if you may what's the worst that happened?
+Now, What's the worst that happened?

-You didn't kill him.
+You didn't kill them.

-Now it's uncomfortable.
+Now, it's uncomfortable.

-It's they say it's non-lethal, everything I read about.
+They say it's non-lethal, everything I read about.

-Anyway, it's B Y R N A, if you want to take a look at it.
+Anyway, it's B-Y-R-N-A, if you want to take a look at it.

-Last yeah, we have it we have it up on Hannity.com so people can find out about it.
+We have it up on Hannity.com so people can find out about it.

 There's a video and they have a whole information sheet.

-It is non-lethal self-defense weapon.
+It is a non-lethal self-defense weapon.

 Yep.